rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-`NgxDataLoaderComponent` is a powerful tool for simplifying asynchronous data loading in Angular.
-By abstracting away complex tasks such as error handling, cancel/reload strategies, and template display logic, it enables developers to focus on what matters most: building robust applications that deliver seamless user experiences.
+`NgxDataLoaderComponent` simplifies asynchronous data loading in Angular by abstracting away tedious tasks such as error handling, cancel/reload strategies, and template display logic.
+This helps you focus on the core functionality of your application.

+A key feature of `NgxDataLoaderComponent` is its ability to handle dynamic arguments through the use of `loadFnArgs`.
+This feature enables you to pass in dynamic arguments to `loadFn`, and each time the value changes, `loadFn` is triggered with the new arguments.
+This makes it easy to load data based on route parameters or the value of an input field.

-To use it, provide a `loadFn` that returns an `Observable` of the data, and optional templates for each loading phase.
+To use the component, provide a `loadFn` that returns an `Observable` of the data, and optional templates for each loading phase.

-The component also offers features such as auto retry and timeout configuration, server-side rendering with `initialData`, and optimistic updates with `setData`.

 ## Features

 - Declarative syntax that handles display and loading logic behind the scenes
+- Automatic reload on input changes
 - Provides `reload` and `cancel` methods
 - Automatic cancellation of ongoing http requests on cancel/reload/destroy[^note]
-- Configure auto retry and timeout
+- Configurable retry and timeout
-- Supports server-side rendering through `initialData` input
-- Supports optimistic updates through `setData` method

 ## Demo